Beneficial Ownership Information Reporting

 Reporting companies are required to submit information about their entity, beneficial owners, and company applicants.

-Reporting about the reporting company The following details must be provided:
+Reporting about the reporting company: The following details must be provided:

 • Full legal name